 Potential Breakthrough in Depression Treatment

-Potential for Ketamine-like Antidepressant Effects without Ketamine's CNS Side-Effects
+Potential for Ketamine-like Antidepressant Effects without Ketamine's Negative CNS Side-Effects

-AV-101 (L-4-chlorokyurenine or 4-CI-KYN) is an orally available new generation prodrug candidate, in Phase 2 development, initially for the adjunctive treatment of major depressive disorder (MDD) in patients with an inadequate response to standard antidepressants.
+AV-101 (L-4-chlorokyurenine or 4-CI-KYN) is an orally available new generation drug candidate, in Phase 2 development, initially for the adjunctive treatment of major depressive disorder (MDD) in patients with an inadequate response to standard FDA-approved antidepressants.

-VistaGen believes it has the potential to expand AV-101 into multiple additional CNS indications beyond adjunctive treatment of MDD, including neuropsychiatric disorders (depression and bipolar depression), neurological disorders (chronic neuropathic pain and epilepsy) and neurodegenerative disorders (Huntington's disease and Parkinson's disease), each representing potential blockbuster opportunities.
+VistaGen believes it has the potential to expand AV-101 into multiple additional CNS indications beyond adjunctive treatment of MDD, including neuropsychiatric disorders (other forms of depression and bipolar depression), neurological disorders (neuropathic pain and epilepsy) and neurodegenerative disorders (Huntington's disease and Parkinson's disease levodopa-induced dyskinesia), each representing potential blockbuster opportunities.

-- New generation oral antidepressant prodrug candidate, rapidly absorbed through the gut, actively transported into the brain, converted into its active metabolite, 7-Cl-KYNA, and binds to NMDAR GlyB site
+- New generation oral antidepressant drug candidate, rapidly absorbed through the gut, actively transported into the brain, converted into 7-Cl-KYNA, which binds to the GlyB site of NMDAR

 - Similar to ketamine: acts in the brain through the same glutamatergic AMPA-dependent pathway, rapidly inducing antidepressant effects

-- Safer than ketamine: blocks the NMDAR through GlyB site binding; ketamine blocks the ion channel of NMDARs, causing its negative side effects
+- Safer than ketamine: AV-101 inhibits NMDAR activity through GlyB site binding; ketamine blocks the ion channel of NMDAR and induces negative side effects

-- Safe and well-tolerated in two NIH-funded Phase 1 safety studies; no ketamine-like side effects
+- Safe and well-tolerated in two NIH-funded Phase 1 safety studies; no ketamine-like side effects; now in Phase 2

 - Drug-drug interaction and "Black Box" metabolic effects related to standard antidepressants and atypical antipsychotics not anticipated